CSS-1-Introductory-Programming-for-CSS/overview/_build/html/_sources/course/syllabus.md

 ### Extra Credit

-You will have at least one opportunity to earn 2% extra credit:
+You will have at least one opportunity to earn 2% extra credit by filling out a survey about your:

 - Experience/comfort with programming.
 - Major (or intended major).